juskoski/juskoski-521290S-Distributed-Systems-Course-Project/README.md

 Most companies do not have the funding for a separate cybersecurity team and thus common practices involve insecure handling of secrets, such as storing them in plaintext files, sharing via email or chat services, or even writing them down on paper.
 These methods lack the necessary access control and logging mechanisms, leaving organizations vulnerable to security breaches with no means of tracing who accessed which secret and for what purpose.

 In response to this issue, our group has decided to design a distributed secret management system as the course project.
-This system will require users to obtain approval from their peers before accessing secrets, ensFring a common consensus and understanding of who accessed what.
+This system will require users to obtain approval from their peers before accessing secrets, ensuring a common consensus and understanding of who accessed what.
 Event logging is implemented and plays a crucial role in providing a comprehensive audit trail to track every instance of secret access, along with the associated user and purpose.

 ## System Overview
 The Distributed Secrets Management with Multi-Party Approval system's central idea is to ensure that sensitive information, or secrets, can only be accessed when several authorized individuals agree (common consensus).
-This way no single person can access cruicial data without approval from their peers.
+This way no single person can access crucial data without approval from their peers.

 The system maintains a thorough log of every instance when someone accesses a secret.
 This log captures important details like who accessed the secret, the purpose behind the access, and the exact time it occurred.